xiangp126/CrossLv/README.md

 # File List
 * autoUpdate.sh: shell for automation of self enviroment setup.
-* bashrc.basic: basic .bashrc suitable for all platform.
+* _.bashrc: basic .bashrc suitable for all platform.
 * confirm/: containing the files to be stored.
 * widget/: dir to backup key files of this linux environment.
 * trial/: test dir for restore mode, dry mode.